JuliusFemi/Kartdeman/README.md

 I’m open to collaborating on:

-Data-driven projects in finance, e-commerce, or healthcare
+- Data-driven projects in finance, e-commerce, logistics, NGO or healthcare

-Open-source contributions in data visualization and ML libraries
+- Open-source contributions in data visualization and ML libraries

-Research or case studies involving predictive analytics and business intelligence
+- Research or case studies involving predictive analytics and business intelligence

 📫 Let’s Connect